CBRAC BYLAWS Revised July 2017

 - All Member Agencies will register in the regional mass notification system within 30 days of becoming a member.

 SECTION 1: The Coastal Bend Regional Advisory Council meetings shall be:

-A. Regular meetings of the Board shall be held monthly.
-See www.cbrac.org for dates/times.
+- Regular meetings of the Board shall be held monthly.
+See cbrac.org for dates/times.

-C. Standing Committees will meet a minimum of six times annually.
-See Committee Chair for dates and times.
-Meetings may be by email, phone or face to face as determined by Committee Chair.
+- Standing Committees will meet a minimum of six times annually.
+Committee meetings will be held prior to the General Membership meetings starting at 9am.
+Additional meetings may be by email, phone or face to face as determined by Committee Chair.

-be posted on www.cbrac.org and sent out via Listserver.
+be posted on cbrac.org and sent out via Listserver.

 SECTION 2: Conduct of Meetings